ldtteam/minecolonies/CONTRIBUTING.md

 - Please create a GitHub issue before submitting a pull request.
 - All pull request authors must sign our CLA: https://cla-assistant.io/Minecolonies/minecolonies

+## Reporting bugs

+Not a developer, or not confident enough to submit a fix yourself?
+A detailed, reproducible bug report is one of the most valuable contributions you can make.
+It saves developers the time they'd otherwise spend tracking the problem down, and makes it far more likely the bug actually gets fixed.

+A good bug report includes:

+- **A clear description of the problem** — what you expected to happen and what actually happened.
+- **Exact reproduction steps** — the minimal sequence of actions that reliably triggers the bug.
+- **Your environment** — MineColonies version, Minecraft version, mod loader, and any other relevant mods.
+- **Logs** — attach the full latest.log or crash report from your `.minecraft/logs` folder.
+- **A minimal reproduction** — if possible, a save or modpack that isolates the issue.
+The simpler, the better.

+Please search the [existing issues](https://github.com/ldtteam/minecolonies/issues) before opening a new one to avoid duplicates.

 ## Submitting a PR

 Found a bug in our code?
 Think you can make it more efficient?
 Want to help in general?
 Great!